awsdocs/aws-doc-sdk-examples/javav2/example_code/lookoutvision/Readme.md

 The following examples use the utility classes to show how to use the Amazon Lookout for Vision API.

 - **CreateDataset.java** - Shows how to create an Amazon Lookout for Vision dataset with [CreateDataset](https://docs.aws.amazon.com/lookout-for-vision/latest/APIReference/API_CreateDataset.html).
-You need a manifest file to train the model.
-We provide a [script](https://docs.aws.amazon.com/lookout-for-vision/latest/developer-guide/ex-csv-manifest.html) that creates a manifest file from a CSV file.
+You must have a manifest file to train the model.
+We provide a [script](https://docs.aws.amazon.com/lookout-for-vision/latest/developer-guide/ex-csv-manifest.html) that creates a manifest file from a .csv file.
 For more information, see [Creating a manifest file](https://docs.aws.amazon.com/lookout-for-vision/latest/developer-guide/manifest-files.html).
 - **CreateModel.java** - Shows how to create an Amazon Lookout for Vision model with [CreateModel](https://docs.aws.amazon.com/lookout-for-vision/latest/APIReference/API_CreateModel.html).
 You are charged for the amount of time it takes to successfully train a model.
 - **CreateProject.java** - Shows how to create an Amazon Lookout for Vision project with [CreateProject](https://docs.aws.amazon.com/lookout-for-vision/latest/APIReference/API_CreateProject.html).
 - **DeleteDataset.java** - Shows how to delete an Amazon Lookout for Vision dataset with [DeleteDataset](https://docs.aws.amazon.com/lookout-for-vision/latest/APIReference/API_DeleteDataset.html).